sharpest-minds/hiring-tips/README.md

 If you're an international resident trying to get a job in Canada, SharpestMinds can help you in two ways:

-1. We have an deal with [MaRS](https://www.marsdd.com), a local government/industry organization.
+1. We have a deal with [MaRS](https://www.marsdd.com), a Canadian government/industry organization.
 Under our deal, MaRS staff will personally support any SharpestMinds student in navigating Canada's GTS visa system.
 But more than that: **MaRS will also handle the GTS application process for any company that hires one of our grads!** Make sure to mention this if you're interviewing at a Canadian company, because they need to know this before the offer stage.
 Having MaRS handle their application process probably saves them ~$4k in legal fees they'd otherwise have to pay if they hired you.

 2. We also have an agreement with [GlobalSkills.io](http://globalskills.io), a recruiting company that places internationals at Canadian companies through GTS.
 If you're international, they can connect you to their hiring partners and help their partners with the GTS application process.